Functions#

 }

 As you can see, a pure function declaration doesn’t do much.
 The most common use is to define the signature for a function which is actually declared elsewhere.
-Implicitly this is happening with many #include statements, which add necessary function definitions into the current file to allow it to compile.
+Implicitly this is happening with many #include statements, which simply add necessary function definitions into the current file to allow it to compile, before the actual library code is linked in at the end of the compilation process.

-We will see in the Advanced Programming course that it is often good practice for the function declaration to be placed in a header file (.h), with the definition in a separate source file (.cpp).
-This allows the function to be used in multiple places without having to copy the definition everywhere.
+We will see in the Advanced Programming course that it is often good practice for the function declaration to be placed in a header file (.h or .hpp), with the definition in a separate source file (.cpp, .cc or .cxx).
+This allows the function to be used in multiple files within a project without having to copy the definition everywhere.

 Pass by value#